TDG-Platform/docs/ENVI_RXAnomalyDetection.md

 # ENVI RX Anomaly Detection (ENVI_RXAnomalyDetection)

-RX Anomaly Detection This task uses the Reed-Xiaoli Detector (RXD) algorithm to identify the spectral or color differences between a region to test its neighboring pixels or the entire dataset.
+This task uses the Reed-Xiaoli Detector (RXD) algorithm to identify the spectral or color differences between a region to test its neighbouring pixels or the entire dataset.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!
  * [Inputs](#inputs) - Required and optional task inputs.
  * [Outputs](#outputs) - Task outputs and example contents.
  * [Advanced](#advanced) - Additional information for advanced users.
- * [Known Issues](#known issues) - current or past issues known to exist.
+ * [Known Issues](#known-issues) - current or past issues known to exist.

 ### Quickstart